zhixianhuang-ling/zhixianhuang-ling.github.io/_pages/markdown.md

 * Linearization
 * Focus and alternatives <br>

-I work primarily on Mandarin Chinese and my home variety Jiaxing Wu Chinese, of which I am a native speaker.
+I work primarily on Chinese languages.

 ## Obligatory OV order in Wu Chinese
 * (with Andrew Simpson)